Jacksadventure/synth-artifact2/README.md

 Once you have been satisfied all steps above, you can also have your own benchmark, for sure!

 #### Fetech the dataset from github
-You can use the following command to fetch file file you desire from the Github:
+You can use the following command to fetch typef of files you desire from the Github:
 > `python3 fetch_dataset.py -e <extension> -q <query> -size <size> -out <outputdir>`
 ##### Start mutation
 > `python3 mutation_[single|double|truncated].py --folder <Path to Original file> --validator <target intepreter>> --database <database to save>`